Windy City Pro Wrestling

-Windy City Pro Wrestling is an American regional professional wrestling promotion originally based in Chicago, Illinois.
-Established as Windy City Wrestling by retired wrestler Sam DeCero in 1988, the promotion was one of several major regional territories in the Midwest, along with Dick the Bruiser's World Wrestling Association, during the late 1980s and among the oldest independent organizations in the United States until its last promoted show in December 2010.
+Windy City Pro Wrestling (WCPW) is an American independent professional wrestling promotion originally based in Chicago, Illinois.
+Established as Windy City Wrestling by retired wrestler Sam DeCero in 1988, the original promotion operated through 2010.

-In November 2015, the expired WCPW trademark was re-registered by former Windy City Pro Wrestling wrestler James K. Duck.
+In November 2015, the expired WCPW trademark was re-registered by former Windy City Pro Wrestling wrestler James K. Duck, who subsequently relaunched the promotion.

 History

 1980s

 After retiring from professional wrestling due to a back injury, Sam DeCero purchased a 95th street garage on Chicago's South Side and began training local wrestlers, advertising as far as Hammond, Indiana.
 With Mike Gratchner, a former promoter and wrestling photographer, DeCero decided to establish his own promotion.
 Within a year, he had managed to secure investors including relatives, friends and co-workers and held the promotions first event at a South Side nightspot featuring Steve Regal against Paul Christy in the main event on January 30, 1988.
 The event, which was attended by 160 people, was successful, and soon the promotion began holding events in similar venues offering to hold cards ranging from $3,500 to $9,500.

 DeCero soon began running televised wrestling events with then-22-year-old Paul Heyman, who was also working for Southeastern promotions Southern Championship Wrestling and the Continental Wrestling Federation.
 Their events were held at DaVinci Manor nightclub (originally Balaban and Katz's Manor Theater) and the International Amphitheater, which later aired on WMBD-TV.
-During the summer, saw serious losses due to poor attendance, including losing $10,000 at a show in Rockford, Illinois and between $12,000–13,000 at the International Amphitheater.
+During the summer, the promotion incurred losses due to poor attendance, including losing $10,000 at a show in Rockford, Illinois and between $12,000–13,000 at the International Amphitheater.
 In September, despite drawing a large crowd at a card featuring Terry "Bam Bam" Gordy and Bam Bam Bigalow in the main event, the promotion still lost money.

 Within four years, the promotion operated two training facilities and had a weekly half-hour television show airing on SportsChannel.
 They also participated in several fundraisers for charity organizations including Toys for Tots, Muscular Dystrophy, Maryville City for Youth and the Chicago Coalition for the Homeless.

 During the late 1980s, the promotion featured many popular wrestlers of the era including Dick Murdoch, Shigeri Akabane, Dennis Condrey, Steve Regal, and George Ringo, who acted as honorary commissioner.
 Prior to his death in Puerto Rico, Bruiser Brody had been scheduled to face Nord the Barbarian at the International Amphitheater in Chicago, Illinois on August 12, 1988.
 Other mainstays included "Mean" Mike Anthony, Trevor Blanchard, Rockin' Randy, Tony Montana, and The Power Twins (Larry & David Sontag).